 The first page shows the number of pages that fit into the categories All Pages, Primary Pages, Duplicate Pages, Paginated 2+ Pages, Mobile Alternates, Non-Indexable Pages, Non-200 Pages, and Failed URLs.
 This is broken down by segment, which allows you to see changes in specific sections of your site, instead of the entire website.
 Again, keep in mind that if you decide to include “All Pages” as a segment, the segment report is going to show each segment + an All Pages segment in each report.
 That’s fine, just remember it if you are trying to total up the pages with problems!

 Monitor HTTP Status Code Reports Across All Your Projects

 The second page monitors the HTTP status code of segments.
 In the top table, it compares the most recent crawl to the previous crawl, and the charts at the bottom show the number of pages with 200 Status, Redirect, Broken, and Server Error responses over time, broken down by segments.
 The warning about All Pages + Segments still applies here!

 Issues Overview Template Page

 In addition to the regular reports from the app, the GDS connector has an option to pull in the issues report.

 Because the issues report in Deepcrawl typically highlights many potential issues from a crawl, we narrowed the top chart to the top ten issues, determined by the number of URLs affected.

 At the bottom of the page, there’s a table that shows every issue from the app, sorted primarily by the potential severity of the issue, with a secondary sort by the number of URLs affected.

 You’ve probably never seen the “severity score” metrics in the app before – it’s what is used in the calculation to determine the priority of issues within the app.
-All that’s important to know is that higher scores are worse that lower scores, according to the algorithm.
+All that’s important to know is that higher scores are worse than lower scores, according to the algorithm.

 Tasks Overview Page